csiro-auscalval/PyGamma/README.md

              --polarization TEXT  Polarizations to be processed VV or VH, arg can be specified multiple times
-             --ncpus   INTEGER    The total number of cpus per job required if known (default=48) --memory  INTEGER    Total memory required if per node - recommend to use 700 --queue   TEXT       Queue {express, normal, hugemem} to submit the job (default=normal) - recommend to use hugemem --hours   INTEGER    Job walltime in hours (default=48)
+             --ncpus   INTEGER    The total number of cpus per job required if known (default=48) --memory  INTEGER    Total memory in GB required if per node - recommend to use 700 --queue   TEXT       Queue {express, normal, hugemem} to submit the job (default=normal) - recommend to use hugemem --hours   INTEGER    Job walltime in hours (default=48)